-Marker Detail Start / End Recording markers Place the markers at the start and end lines of the code to record.
-These need not be within the same function. markers 17 private int m_delivery; 18 public ClassLib() { 20 21 } 21 } 22 23 / 24 @exception Throwable 26 / 27 public void finalize() When the program encounters a start recording marker, a new recording is initiated ( the camera starts rolling! ).
-When an end marker is encountered, the current recording ends ( it's a take ).
+Start / End Place the markers at the start and end Recording lines of the code to record.
+These need not be within the same function. markers 17 private int m delivery; 18 19 🗄 public ClassLib() { 20 21 l· 3 22 23 白 24 25 \ @exception Throwable 26 public void finalize() 27 When the program encounters a start recording marker, a new recording is initiated (the camera starts rolling!).
+When an end marker is encountered, the current recording ends (it's a take).
 How you use these markers is up to you and your knowledge of the system under your care.
-Advanced Stuff (nested markers): If a Start recording marker is encountered while a recording is in progress, but where capture is inhibited by the Stack depth value in use , a separate recording will be initiated.
+Advanced Stuff (nested markers): If a Start recording marker is encountered while a recording is in progress, but where capture is inhibited by the Stack depth value in use, a separate recording will be initiated.
 Each recording is kept on a stack.
 When one ends, it is removed.
 This technique can be used in Enterprise Architect to record and render scenes in very complex systems.
 It is rather like splicing short scenes from a video to create a trailer.
 If you only want to record a single function, you should use an Auto record marker.
 Method Auto Record marker A Method Auto Record marker enables you to record a particular function.
 The debugger will automatically end the recording when the function completes.
 This is good because recording is an intensive operation.
-The function marker combines a Start Recording marker and an End Recording marker in one, so recording is executed after the marker point, and always stops when this function exits.
-105 //////////////////////////////////// Stack Auto-Capture marker method and the required depth from that function.
-76 / End - EA generated code for Parts and Ports / 77 / Begin - EA generated code for Activities and In public void ClassLib_ActivityGraphWithActionPin() 1 79 1 1 1 9 1 1 1 9 1 1 1 9 1 1 1 9 1 1 1 Limiting the recording depth You can limit the depth of frames in any recording using the stack depth control on either the recorder and breakpoints toolbars.
+The function marker combines a Start Recording marker and an End Recording marker in one, so recording is executed after the marker point, and always stops when this function exits. while recording, the stack depth to record to will be extended to include the current method and the required depth from that function.